falconmick/tdd-demo/slides.md

 <!--

-First you write a test that will fail, it should be small and easy to write.
+First we write a test that will fail, it should be small and easy to write.

 {click}

-It doesn't even have to compile, red can refer both to the test status bar or the syntax error caused by the non-existent piece of code your test is referring to.
+It doesn't even have to compile, red can refer both to the test status bar or the syntax error caused by the non-existent sum function your test is referring to.
 -->

 ---